 These are the ABCs for understanding the difference between advertisers and publishers in digital marketing.
 Ad networks are ecosystems where both roles are equal and valuable.
 To keep the vital balance of profitability, they help advertisers set the best bids to attract as much high-quality traffic to their offers as possible.
 On the other hand, they must deliver a 100% fill rate with ads for publishers, bringing higher bids to the foreground.

-Challenging issues will appear each time you deal with advertising and monetizing online.
+Challenging issues will sometimes arise when you promote services or monetize online.
 But fear not!
-Our team is going to be around to help you establish strong relationships with your partners, whether they are advertisers or publishers.
-Trusted by 12K direct webmasters and running simultaneously over 20K campaigns, we always find the perfect traffic-2-offer match.
+Adsterra will be around to help you establish strong relationships with your partners, whether they are advertisers or publishers.
+Trusted by 21K direct webmasters and running over 20K ad campaigns at a time, Adsterra always finds the perfect traffic-2-offer match.